Bournemouth Airport: Route development

 In September 2016 one of the UK's newest AOC's Scenic Air Tours started operations from the airport, offering pleasure/scenic flights along the south coast and aircraft rentals.
-The company has now expanded with a second operating base at Durham Tees Valley Airport in the North East.
+The company has now expanded with a second operating base at Teesside International Airport in the North East.
 The company operates two Piper PA-28 and one Grumman American AA-5.

 In November 2016, Bournemouth based Eagle European commenced operations on its A – B AOC, flying the Cessna 421 Golden Eagle on charter flights, focusing heavily on the medical role.

 During the Summer of 2021, influenced by the ongoing pandemic and international travel restrictions, easyJet operated its first UK domestic services to Edinburgh, Belfast and later Liverpool.

 In March 2024, Jet2 the UK’s largest tour operator and third largest airline which was originally founded in Bournemouth as Channel Express Airways announced that it would serve 16 new destinations in Spain, Greece, Portugal and Turkey would become available from the airport by April 2025.
+TUI and Ryanair also expanded their services in summer 2026.